Spectrum Module and Cyclical Analysis

 Dominant cycles versus permanent cycles

-"By default" Timing Solution is oriented on searching of dominant cycles, the cycles that live some time and disappear.
 Multiframe technology is developed to catch these cycles.
-So when the new portion of the price data is coming, the cyclical portrait of our financial instrument is changing as well due to the changes in the periodogram.
-Cycles that you used for your model may become not so important while other cycles that you ignored earlier start being important.
-It means that from time to time you have to recalculate Spectrum clicking "Recalculate" button.
-(Cycles do not disappear; fixed cycles are present always - remember our first sinus curve? it is unlimited to both sides, past and future.
-They do not disappear; they just accumulate more energy or lose some of it; their importance at the moment is changing.
-We consider them as not working always in the same manner.)
+When the new portion of the price data is coming, the cyclical portrait of the financial instrument is changing as well due to the changes in the periodogram.
+Cycles used initially to create the forecast model may become not as important while other cycles ignored previously may start being important.
+It means that from time to time it is recommended to recalculate the spectrum by clicking "Recalculate" button.

-If you are searching permanent cycles (i.e. the cycles that work always the same way), set this parameter in Spectrum module:
+To find permanent cycles (i.e. the cycles that always work the same way), set this parameter in Spectrum module:

-As an example, let us try to find some permanent cycle for DJII since the year 1885 till now (February 2014).
+As an example, let us try to find a permanent cycle for DJII from 1885 to 2014.

-This is spectrum for Dow, and it shows the peak around the period of 40 months.
-It is a well known for economists Kitchen inventory cycle:
+This is the spectrum for Dow Jones; it shows the peak around the period of 40 months.
+It is a cycle well known to economists, so called Kitchen inventory cycle:

 Detrending, or what to forecast?